Velvet Buzzsaw

-Velvet Buzzsaw is a 2019 American satirical black comedy horror film directed and written by Dan Gilroy and starring Jake Gyllenhaal, Zawe Ashton, Rene Russo, Toni Collette, Daveed Diggs, Nitya Vidyasagar, Tom Sturridge, Natalia Dyer, Billy Magnussen, Mig Macario, and John Malkovich.
+Velvet Buzzsaw is a 2019 American satirical black comedy supernatural horror film directed and written by Dan Gilroy and starring Jake Gyllenhaal, Zawe Ashton, Rene Russo, Toni Collette, Daveed Diggs, Tom Sturridge, Natalia Dyer, Billy Magnussen, and John Malkovich.
 The film had its world premiere at the 2019 Sundance Film Festival on January 27.

 Plot

 In Miami, art critic Morf Vandewalt attends an art exhibition alongside his friend Josephina, who works for Rhodora Haze, owner of the Haze Gallery and formerly a member of the punk rock band Velvet Buzzsaw.
 Unfulfilled in his love life with his boyfriend Ed, Morf starts a sexual relationship with Josephina.

-Returning to Los Angeles, Josephina finds a dead man named Vetril Dease in her apartment building and enters his home to discover myriad paintings, some of which are partially destroyed.
+Returning to Los Angeles, Josephina finds a dead man named Vetril Dease in her apartment building and enters his home to discover a myriad of paintings, some of which are partially destroyed.
 Josephina steals the paintings to show Morf and Rhodora, who become fascinated with Dease.
-Rhodora decides to exhibit several of his pieces in her gallery to great success.
-The artworks also enchant Gretchen, Morf's art curator friend, Piers, a former artist for the Haze Gallery, and Damrish, an up-and-coming artist.
+Rhodora decides to exhibit several of Dease's pieces in her gallery, which proves to be a great success.
+The artworks also enchant Gretchen, Morf's art curator friend; Piers, a former artist for the Haze Gallery; and Damrish, an up-and-coming artist.

 To ensure the rarity of the paintings, Rhodora orders gallery worker Bryson to transport half of them to storage.
 En route, a painting catches fire from his cigarette ash and burns him, causing him to crash into a seemingly abandoned gas station.
 After he heads inside to clean the burns, Bryson is dragged into a painting by a group of monkey mechanics.
 Outside, his truck catches fire and burns the remaining Dease paintings.

 Researching Dease, Morf discovers he suffered from an abusive childhood that culminated in the murder of his father, after which he was sent to a psychiatric hospital for human experimentation, adding to his mental illness.
 Jon Dondon, a rival art gallery owner, hires a private investigator to uncover the same story.
 He attempts to reveal Dease's story to the press but is murdered when a mysterious hand hangs him by his scarf.
 Coco, Rhodora's former assistant who had just begun working for Jon, discovers his body.

 Morf sees a hand in a Dease painting suddenly move; his vision is cleared by his optometrist but he continues to hallucinate.
 That night, he visits the gallery archivist and learns Dease used blood to make his red-black paints.
-Rhodora, disappointed with Piers' most recent work, sends him to live at her beach house and not return until he has made art only for himself.
+Rhodora, disappointed with Piers' most recent work, sends him to live at her beach house, instructing him not to return until he has created art solely for himself.